Asian/Pacific American Thematic Community

 The population of Asian/Pacific American students on IUB’s campus grows each year, as does the necessity for a residential space for APA students to live, learn, grow, and lead together.
 Attending a university that lacks racial diversity can be isolating, especially because the gravity of community is deeply engrained in APA cultures.
 The creation of the APA-TC seeks to fill this gap by creating a space for students to gain a greater understanding of APA identities, cultures, histories, and other related topics alongside their peers.
 Even more importantly, the APA TC strives to ensure that APA students truly feel like Indiana University is their home.

 The APA TC will open its doors in the Fall of 2020 and will house 50 students in the newly renovated portion of Teter Residence Hall.
 The application for the inaugural class will be open to all incoming and current undergraduate students.
 Anyone who identifies as APA or is interested in furthering their understanding of APA issues is encouraged to apply.
 Members of the APA TC will have the option of taking a course on contemporary issues in Asian America.
-They will also have the opportunity to serve in leadership positions on the student executive board and attend an educational trip to Chicago.
+They will also have the opportunity to serve in leadership positions on the student executive board.